Wave-optical effects in the microlensing of continuous gravitational waves by star clusters: Picard-Lefschetz approach

 A thorough exploration of the above possibilities lies beyond the scope of this paper.
 Nevertheless, the third option is employed here for concreteness, as some testing with low $n$ cases suggests the results agree with the multi-plane approach to within a few percent.
 Since it is only ever necessary to suboptimally flow over short segments, the oscillations introduced are not fatal for the numerical method.
-The simplest such suboptimal thimble, which we use here, is just a horizontal line of constant imaginary coordinate.